 Continuous IT advances are considerably changing the way governments operate and deliver services to the public.
 One trend that can be observed across South East Europe is an effort to pursue effective and efficient public services through digitalization, whereby governments are increasingly delivering information and services electronically.
 This results in both opportunities and challenges and marks an important milestone for internal audit function.

 Public sector auditors have a significant interest in these developments as they are increasingly being expected to provide management with an assurance that the risks related to the latest information technologies are well managed.
 This learning initiative gives insight into the effect of digitalization for the internal audit function in the public sector.
 Participants will be engaged in a discussion on how IT risks can be properly identified and assessed, and how internal auditors can assure that the organization’s data processing systems are adequately controlled and secured, and functioning as intended, as the later contribute to the organizational objectives and also safeguarding resources.
 Since IT auditing skills in the government sector are scarce, the event will be a unique occasion for the exchange of experiences in the area of IT practices of public sector auditors in the SEE region.

-The main objective of this workshop will be presenting experiences in conducting IT Audits, this year we will be focusing on the practical examples.
+The main objective of this workshop will be sharing of practical experiences in conducting IT audits.
+During the workshop we will discuss the following topics:

 - Important IT knowledge for IT auditors

 - IT audit approaches and tools

 - IT audit stages

 How you will benefit